web3os-org/kernel/README.md

 From here, simply connect to [https://localhost:8080](https://localhost:8080) and accept the self-signed certificate warning.

+## Autostart

+To modify the commands the system executes on startup:

+- `edit /config/autostart.sh`
+- then add `desktop` to the end of the file
+- insert any additional commands you want to run on startup

 ## Scripting

 Web3os scripts (.sh) are a simple line-by-line execution, while Javascript (.js) offers far more power.